The Promise of Big Data

 Fair Credit Reporting Act (FCRA)

-Financial institutions, unsurprisingly, are subject to some of the U.S. government’s most stringent privacy laws and regulations.
-Much of this deals with consumer rights.
+Financial institutions are subject to some of the U.S. government’s privacy laws and regulations, including consumer rights.

 During the 1960s, the Retail Credit Company made a move to computerize its records.
 In response to consumer concern about the availability of information, the U.S. Congress held a series of hearings in 1970.

 The result was the Fair Credit Reporting Act (FCRA), which set forth legal standards governing the collection, use, and communication of credit and other information about consumers.
 This includes information about a consumer’s credit worthiness, credit standing, credit capacity, character, general reputation, personal characteristics, or mode of living, that is to be used for these purposes.